Positive Behaviour Support and Restrictive Practices Audit - Supported Living

 • Q20 | Unanswered

-Are safeguarding principles applied when restrictive practices may impact rights, dignity, or wellbeing?
+Are safeguarding principles applied where restrictive practice, behaviour incidents or staff responses may affect the tenant’s rights, dignity, safety or wellbeing?

 Supporting Notes